rust-lang/rust/text/0000-integer-overflow.md

    proof that faster checked arithmetic is impossible, the proposal would still be the same.

 ## Acknowledgements and further reading

+This RFC was [initially written by Gábor Lehel][GH] and was since edited by Nicholas Matsakis into its current form.
+The changes were primarily to introduce a requirement that overflow be checked in debug builds and move discussion of scoped attributes to the "future directions" section.

-Many aspects of this proposal and many of the ideas within it were influenced and inspired by [a discussion on the rust-dev mailing list][GL18].
+Many aspects of this proposal and many of the ideas within it were influenced and inspired by
+[a discussion on the rust-dev mailing list][GL18].
 The author is grateful to everyone who provided input, and would like to highlight the following messages in particular as providing motivation for the proposal.

 On the limited use cases for wrapping arithmetic: